 Update: for now, Duolingo allows all users to make unlimited mistakes without needing to watch ads or use gems.
 If this isn’t the case for you, this feature is probably still in Beta and only some users have this.

-The Duolingo Plus Price is $6.99 per month and the Duolingo price for the Basic learning plan is free.
+The Super Duolingo Price is $6.99 per month and the Duolingo price for the Basic learning plan is free.

-It’s not currently possible to buy a Duolingo Plus lifetime paid subscription.
+It’s not currently possible to buy a Super Duolingo lifetime paid subscription.

 If you’re super into language learning (like me!), or maybe just want to get into it, you should definitely check out this book on Amazon about how to stay fluent in a language over time without losing fluency!

-What are the Benefits of Duolingo Plus?
-Duolingo Plus Vs. Free
+What Are the Benefits of Super Duolingo?
+Super Duolingo Vs. Free

-Duolingo Plus is basically a Duolingo subscription which gets you a few added features that aren’t included in the free version.
+Super Duolingo is basically a Duolingo subscription that gets you a few added features that aren’t included in the free version.

-The Duolingo Plus features are ad-free lessons, offline access to lessons, unlimited mistakes, and the ability to track your progress.
+The Super Duolingo features are ad-free lessons, offline access to lessons, unlimited mistakes, and the ability to track your progress.

 Although those are all awesome features, I can show you how to get most of those benefits without paying for a Duolingo subscription.